 Android and iOS are the two most popular mobile operating systems around, but in the hyper-competitive tech world there can only be one winner, and we believe it's Android.
 Here are our top reasons why you're better off owning an Android phone rather than an iPhone.

 Android is more customizable

 While some people are quite content with the homogeneity offered by iOS, those of us who like to see a phone as an extension of ourselves want to tweak it.
 You can even completely replace the software on some Android devices.

 Android devices let you change just about every aspect of their on-screen appearance – from the keyboard, to the homescreen launcher, to your email app.
 If you get CyanogenMod, you can pretty much strip away any unnecessary features that come pre-loaded on your phone.

 There's an Android phone for everyone

-Need a rugged phone that you can take mountain-biking or scuba diving?
-Get the Sony Xperia Z3.
-Want a high-end phone that isn't brimming with Google apps and services?
-Nab yourself a OnePlus One.
+Need a rugged phone that you can take mountain-biking or rock-climbing?
+Get the Galaxy S7 Active.
+Want a high-end phone that performs well?
+Nab yourself a OnePlus 3T.
 Great camera?
-Samsung Galaxy Note 4.
-Android is brimming with choice - and we love it.
+Huawei P9.
+Android is brimming with choice – and we love it.
 As of last year, there were over 24,000 devices from 1,300 brands.

 With each generation of Apple devices, you basically get three different options (sometimes only two): small, medium and large.
 The sizes are basically the biggest differences in the devices.
 Sure, there are also variations in display or hardware but they're all essentially the same phone.

 There is a wider array of price ranges

 Let's face it, sometimes we feel like spending a ton of money on our smartphones and other times we don't.
 If you're upgrading to the next generation of iOS devices, then you've got just a couple of different choices – and all of them are expensive.